 This is a study program.
 Students must carry a 15-credit load and are expected to fully participate in all class activities.
-Students will take Spanish Language, Literature and English Composition for a total of 15 credits.
-With enrollment of 25 students or more, Intro to Comparative Politics and Intro to Gender Studies will also be available to choose from.
-See detailed descriptions below.
+Students will take Spanish Language, and two other courses for a total of 15 credits.

-Spanish Language - All Green River levels (5 credits)
+Spanish Language - All levels available (5 credits)

 Detailed brochures and applications are available for each program.
 Information meetings are arranged as needed.
 Group orientation sessions are scheduled prior to departure.

 McIntyre International Village D (IVD)

 Green River College

 Would you like more information about a study abroad program?